Guide to Meeting Your 401(k) Fiduciary Responsibilities

 |3(38)||Assumes full discretionary authority for assets and investments||Relieves employer of investment fiduciary responsibility|

 |3(16)||Has discretionary responsibility for certain administrative aspects of the plan||Relieves employer of certain plan administration responsibility|

 Betterment can help

 When you appoint an ERISA 3(38) investment manager like Betterment, you fully delegate responsibility for selecting and monitoring plan investments to the investment manager.
 That means less work for you and your staff, so you can focus on your business.

 In addition to assuming fiduciary responsibility for your investment options, Betterment offers:

-- Consultative plan sponsor support—As a total 401(k) solution, we are your full-service partner providing everything from fiduciary services to plan design consulting to ensure your 401(k) is fully optimized.
+- Consultative plan sponsor support— As a total 401(k) solution, we are your full-service partner, including fiduciary services to plan design consulting and ongoing plan management support, helping ensure your 401(k) is set up for success.

 - Personalized employee guidance—Our action-oriented approach to financial wellness enables your employees to make strides toward their long- and short-term goals ranging from paying down debt to saving for retirement.
 Plus, we link employees’ outside investments, savings accounts, IRAs—even spousal/partner assets—to help them see the big picture.